-A reconciliation of total governmental fund balance to government-wide net position follows:

-Total governmental fund balance \$ 81,879,951

-Amounts reposted for governmental activities in the Statement of Net Position and difference because:

-The cost of building and acquiring capital assets (land, building, equipment) financed from the governmental funds are reported as expenditures in the year they are incurred, and the assets do not appear on the balance sheet.
+A reconciliation of total governmental fund balance to government-wide net position follows: Total governmental fund balance \$ 81,879,951 Amounts reposted for governmental activities in the Statement of Net Position and difference because: The cost of building and acquiring capital assets (land, building, equipment) financed from the governmental funds are reported as expenditures in the year they are incurred, and the assets do not appear on the balance sheet.
 However, the Statement of Net Position included those capital assets among the assets of the BOCES as a whole, and their original costs are expensed annually over their useful lives.

-Original Cost of Capital Assets 158,700,235

-Accumulated Depreciation (92,176,696)

-66,523,539

-Proportionate share of long-term asset and liability associated with participation in the State's retirement systems are not current financial resources or obligations and are not reported in the funds.

-Net Pension Asset - Proportionate Share 13,864,956

-Deferred Outflows - Pensions 70,821,800

-Net Pension Liability - Proportionate Share (40,353,725)

-Deferred Inflows - Pensions (20,282,800)
+Original Cost of Capital Assets 158,700,235 Accumulated Depreciation (92,176,696) 66,523,539 Proportionate share of long-term asset and liability associated with participation in the State's retirement systems are not current financial resources or obligations and are not reported in the funds.
+Net Pension Asset - Proportionate Share 13,864,956 Deferred Outflows - Pensions 70,821,800 Net Pension Liability - Proportionate Share (40,353,725) Deferred Inflows - Pensions (20,282,800) 24,050,231 Long-term liabilities are not due and payables in the current period and, therefore are not reported as liabilities in the funds.
+Long-term liabilities at year-end consist of: Deferred Payment Plan Debt (2,775,588) Installment Purchase Debt (6,536,047) Accrued Interest (2,148) Other Postemployment Benefit Liabilities (1,000,721,947) Deferred Outflow - OPEB Deferred Inflow - OPEB 185,197,239 Energy Performance Contract (84,875,171) (246,283) Workers' Compensation Claims (2,480,374) Compensated Absences Payable (36,977,588) NET POSITION OF GOVERNMENTAL ACTIVITIES \$ (776,964,186)

-24,050,231

-Long-term liabilities are not due and payables in the current period and, therefore are not reported as liabilities in the current period and, therefore are not reported as liabilities in the funds.
-Long-term liabilities at year-end consist of:

-Deferred Payment Plan Debt (2,775,588)

-Installment Purchase Debt (6,536,047)

-Accrued Interest (2,148)

-Other Postemployment Benefit Liabilities (1,000,721,947)

-Deferred Outflow - OPEB 185,197,239

-Deferred Inflow - OPEB (84,875,171)

-Energy Performance Contract (246,283)

-Workers' Compensation Claims (2,480,374)

-Compensated Absences Payable (36,977,588)

-NET POSITION OF GOVERNMENTAL ACTIVITIES \$ (776,964,186)